VELMA: Verbalization Embodiment of LLM Agents for Vision and Language Navigation in Street View: Related Work

 \section{Related Work}

-\paragraph{Outdoor VLN} Agent models for the outdoor/urban VLN task~\cite{Chen2018Touchdown} commonly follow a sequence-to-sequence architecture where encoded text and image representations are fused for each decoder step~\cite{Xiang2020LearningNavigation, Mehta2020Retouchdown, schumann-riezler-2022-analyzing}.
-Other proposed agents employ pretrained vision and language transformers that are finetuned on task-specific data~\cite{zhu-etal-2021-multimodal, armitage2023priority}.
+\paragraph{Outdoor VLN} Agent models for the outdoor/urban VLN task~\cite{Chen2018Touchdown} commonly follow a sequence-to-sequence architecture where encoded text and image representations are fused for each decoder step~\cite{Xiang2020LearningNavigation, directions_in_streetview, Mehta2020Retouchdown, schumann-riezler-2022-analyzing, s23136028}.
+Other proposed agents employ pretrained vision and language transformers that are finetuned on task-specific data~\cite{zhu-etal-2021-multimodal, armitage2023priority}. \citet{NEURIPS2021_b3e3e393} represent the visual environment by symbols using semantic segmentation and extreme downsampling of panorama images, but their agent does not improve over previous success rates.
 Other work uses CLIP to score the presence of extracted landmarks at each panorama node in a graph and uses this information to plan a route for given navigation instructions~\cite{shah2022lmnav}.
 Their non-urban environment has a graph with 300 nodes, and the navigation path is planned a priori with full access to all panorama images and landmark scores.
-In contrast, our agent is embodied and has to plan ad-hoc with access to directly observed information only. \paragraph{Indoor VLN} Indoor agents~\cite{fried2018speaker, Wang_2019_CVPR, tan-etal-2019-learning, fu2020counterfactual, zhu2020babywalk, qi2020reverie, hong2021vln, chen2021history, li2022envedit} are used for navigation datasets like R2R~\cite{anderson2018vision} and RxR~\cite{ku2020room}.
+In contrast, our agent is embodied and has to plan ad-hoc with access to directly observed information only. \paragraph{Indoor VLN} Indoor agents~\cite{fried2018speaker, Wang_2019_CVPR, tan-etal-2019-learning, fu2020counterfactual, zhu2020babywalk, qi2020reverie, hong2021vln, chen2021history, li2022envedit} are used for navigation datasets like R2R~\cite{anderson2018vision} and RxR~\cite{ku2020room} or ObjectNav~\cite{ramakrishnan2021habitatmatterport, zhou2023esc}. \citet{Khandelwal_2022_CVPR} showed that using the CLIP encoder for image features improves performance for a range of vision and language tasks.
 Recently, \citet{zhou2023navgpt} introduced an LLM-based agent for R2R that incorporates image information by transcribing its entire content with an image-to-text model.
 This is feasible because the navigation trajectories are only six steps on average compared to 40 steps in the urban VLN task considered in our work.
-Another notable indoor VLN agent uses CLIP to directly predict the next action by scoring the compatibility of the current sub-instruction with available waypoint images~\cite{Dorbala2022}.
+Another notable indoor VLN agent~\cite{Dorbala2022} uses CLIP to directly predict the next action by scoring the compatibility of a sub-instruction with available waypoint images.